Lenin M. Sivam

-Lenin M. Sivam (born 1974) is a Sri Lankan-born Canadian filmmaker based in Toronto, Ontario.
-He is known for Tamil- and English-language independent features including 1999 (2009), A Gun & a Ring (2013), Roobha (2018) and The Protector (2022).
+Lenin M. Sivam is a Sri Lankan-born Canadian filmmaker, writer, director, editor, and producer based in Toronto, Ontario.
+His work focuses on stories drawn from Sri Lankan Tamil diaspora communities and explores themes of identity, migration, secrecy, trauma, and social stigma.
+He is known for feature films including 1999 (2009), A Gun & a Ring (2013), Roobha (2018), and The Protector (2022).